nerc-project/nerc-docs/docs/get-started/allocation/adding-a-new-allocation.md

 form.
 PIs can select desired user(s) to make the requested resource allocations available on their NERC's OpenStack or OpenShift projects.

+Here, you can view the Resource Type, information about your Allocated Project, status, End Date of the allocation, and actions button or any pending actions as shown below:

 ![Adding a new Resource Allocation](images/adding_new_resource_allocations.png)

 ## Adding a new Resource Allocation to your OpenStack project